ossrs/srs/README.md

-SRS is industrial-strength live streaming cluster, for the best conceptual integrity and the simplest implementation, which delivering rtmp/hls/http live/vod on x86/x64/arm/mips linux, supports origin/edge/vhost and transcode/ingest/dvr/forward/http-api/http-callback/reload with wiki and the most simple arch.
+SRS is industrial-strength live streaming cluster, for the best conceptual integrity and the simplest implementation, which delivering rtmp/hls/http live/vod on x86/x64/arm/mips linux, supports origin/edge/vhost and transcode/ingest and dvr/forward and http-api/http-callback/reload, with wiki and the most simple arch.

 ## About